For full details of this unusual but superb wine, we would point you towards Garzon's own, excellent fiche technique/data sheet (click here).

 This is a Viognier with expressive aromas of exotic fruits combined with hints of jasmine, green tea.
 Perfumed and elegant.
 A great choice to serve chilled with fresh crab or lobster; salads featuring asparagus and shrimps or Asian cuisine.

-A vibrant, luminous colour with green hues.
+The Leduc Viognier has a vibrant, luminous colour with green hues.
 On the nose, peach, apricot and almond aromas prevail with a refreshing yet fruity palate with a smooth and round finish.

 Bright gold in colour with a deliciously succulent bouquet of fresh cut white flowers and papaya with hints of white spices.
 The palate is medium bodied with plenty of tropical fruit flavours, good balance and a crisp, clean finish.